LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

     but the metadata describing the photographs do not mention whether a cat is present, you may want to collect this data.
 To help others with similar questions and to show off your work, you could enrich the photographs by adding *cat* or *no cat* as annotations.
-A script can then easily tally the number of photographs with and without cats.
+If you create these annotations in a standardised, digital way, a script can then easily tally the number of photographs with and without cats.

 Will you be working with a few example objects or are you trying to generalise by working with a large set of objects?